arez/arez/docs/faq.md

 previously implemented two other state management frameworks using this technique and considers the complexity for downstream consumers to be the greatest problem with this strategy.

-### Why is there not a @Memoize annotation for caching method calls?

-[Memoization](https://en.wikipedia.org/wiki/Memoization) of expensive method calls seems like a good fit for the Arez library and yet there is no `@Memoize` annotation that can be applied to {@api_url: annotations.ArezComponent}
-annotated classes.
-There is no real reason why this feature is lacking other than a lack of time to implement it.
-An initial spike implementation created a {@api_url: ComputedValue} instance for each combination of unique parameters in method and seemed to work effectively.
-There was some complexity in the implementation as testing for parameter equality needed to be configurable for each parameter and deactivation typically triggered a dispose after a delay.
-Until this feature is implemented, it is reasonable easy to implemented this with a {@api_url: annotations.Computed} annotation.

 ## Component Model

 ### Why do the generated/enhanced Arez components implement Disposable?